Blotto (film): Production notes

-Although the original 1930 version is now considered a lost film, a Spanish language version produced by MGM, entitled La Vida Nocturna has survived which shows how the film was originally presented, including a gag involving an electric fan after Stan says he needs some "fresh air".
+Although the original 1930 version is now considered a lost film, a Spanish language version produced right after the English version entitled La Vida Nocturna has survived.
+It shows how the film was originally presented, including a gag involving an electric fan after Stan says he needs some "fresh air".
 This is not available in the English version due to negative damage.

 International versions

 The film was reshot and entitled La Vida Nocturna for the Spanish language market.